alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 *Active:*
 * The party is actively investigating Ilren
 * The party knows or strongly suspects an infection
-* The PC drops to 0 HP
+* The infected PC drops to 0 HP

 *Effects:*
 * Each time the ship is attacked the infected has to make a DC 17 Constitution save or take 4d6 psychic damage.